Goose Pimple Junction, Virginia

-Goose Pimple Junction is an unincorporated community in Washington County, Virginia, in the United States.
+Goose Pimple Junction is an unincorporated community in Washington County, Virginia, United States.

 History

 Goose Pimple Junction was so named when the domestic disputes of a couple in town were loud enough to give a neighbor goose pimples.

 Goose Pimple Junction has frequently been noted on lists of unusual place names.
 Its road signs are a popular visitor attraction, and have been stolen by souvenir-hunting tourists at least a dozen times.